Garrett PowerField Service Engineer Gas Turbine Services

 My favorite project was a dual gas turbine major inspection that ran in parallel with one another.
 Before the end of the dual major outage, the customer requested that we also remove the compressor of a third unit.

 As a result, MD&A contracted a third crew of experienced millwrights to accomplish this task.
 This third crew fell under my responsibility to support and lead to assure their success in the task at hand.
-This allowed me to utilize my resource management skills that I gained during my tenure as a US Naval Officer.
+This allowed me to utilize the resource management skills that I gained during my tenure as a US Naval Officer.

 What was the most interesting challenge you have had to resolve in the field on an Alstom® Gas Turbine Outage?

 The most interesting challenge that I faced while working an Alstom® outage began with a steam turbine assessment (open condition) on an Alstom® 160 MW HP/IP/LP Single shaft arrangement steam turbine during a major overhaul of a unit.
-It was the second of a 3-unit single shaft combined cycle power plant.
+It was the second of a 3-unit single-shaft combined cycle power plant.

-After completing that assignment, I was asked to perform gas turbine borescope assessment (closed condition).
-Originally, I was requested to mobilize for 2 weeks to do the steam turbine assessment, but in the end, I was onsite for more than a month and a half and I was able to utilize 2 out 3 of my Alstom specialties: GT commissioning and ST/GT assessment.
+After completing that assignment, I was asked to perform a gas turbine borescope assessment (closed condition).
+Originally, I was requested to mobilize for 2 weeks to do the steam turbine assessment, but in the end, I was onsite for more than a month and a half and I was able to utilize 2 out of 3 of my Alstom specialties: GT commissioning and ST/GT assessment.

 What gives you the greatest job satisfaction?

 I get the greatest job satisfaction from the successful completion of a project: when my efforts come together, the unit is making power, and the customer is happy with the product that MD&A has provided.